Responsible tourism in Hawaii

 Sustainable Tourism Hawaii certification program

-The Sustainable Tourism Association of Hawaii (STAH) has been operating for over 25 years, and they work in partnership with many of its members.
-Their Hawaii tours have missions that align perfectly with ours, which are to provide Hawaii experiences that support local communities, respect cultural heritage and protect the environment.
-From wildlife watching to star gazing, trail walking to paddle boarding, certification to create kuleana is key.
+We are a proud corporate sponsor of The Sustainable Tourism Association of Hawaii (STAH) which has been operating for over 25 years.
+We work in partnership with many STAH members whose missions align perfectly with ours which is to provide Hawaii experiences that support local communities, respect cultural heritage, and protect the environment.
+From wildlife watching to stargazing, trail walking to paddle boarding, it’s our kuleana to support our community.

 Protect Hawaii’s coral reefs through our watersheds

-We take our reef protection so seriously that we are the first US state to ban the sale of toxic suncreams.
-Since January 2021, the sale of coral-harming chemicals oxybenzone and octinoxate is no longer allowed in Hawaii.
-So, if you are thinking about diving in Hawaii, shop locally for your sun protection, or wear a rash guard.
+In Hawaii, we take our reef protection so seriously that we are the first US state to ban the sale of toxic suntan lotions.
+Since January 2021, the sale of coral-harming chemicals oxybenzone and octinoxate is no longer allowed here.
+So, if your plans include a lot of time in the ocean, shop locally for your sun protection or rash guard with UV protection.

 Our reefs are part of who we are on the Hawaiian Islands.
 They protect 25% of our marine wildlife species and over a thousand endemic species and plants.
-Hawaii’s coral reef also protects us from storms and flooding, but they are susceptible to global threats including climate change and overfishing, as well as local ones of irresponsible diving, snorkeling and pollution.
-This is why we wholeheartedly support the work of Coral Reef Alliance and Hawaii Association of Watershed Partnerships which lobby for the love of our reef.
-While many of our itineraries support organizations in Hawaii, we invite our guests to support them too by volunteering or donating.
+Hawaii’s coral reef also protects us from storms and flooding, but they are susceptible to global threats including climate change and overfishing, as well as local ones of irresponsible diving, snorkeling, and plastic pollution.
+This is why we wholeheartedly support the work of the Hawaii Association of Watershed Partnerships (HAWP) which lobby for the love of our reef.
+For the second year, we are donating a part of our guests’ Responsible Tourism fee, included in our invoices, to HAWP.
+This gift will buy native flora that is needed to restore these vital ecosystems.

 Secret Hawaii is responsible